Blue0505/SplendidSplendor/docs/final.md

 #### Magnetic Mirror Descent
 Lastly, we used magnetic mirror descent to train our Splendor agent.
+With MMD, we can now self-train our agent and get real results instead of only training on a random agent.
+MMD utilizes proximal regularization and a non-Euclidean proximal gradient method [5].
+It is designed specifically for self-play in two-player games.
+At this point, we also created "medium" and "lite" versions of the game.
+These versions simplify the game and remove the requirement of "spending" and "return" turns, vastly reducing the complexity of the action space.
+We expected this reduction in complexity to result in an agent that trains faster and is not negatively impacted by one turn being represented as multiple turns.
+We decided to run MMD, as well as DQN, on all versions of the game and look at their performance.
 TODO: Give a quick description
 TODO: Explain how we created three different versions of Splendor for this part of the training